jjvanzon/Circular-Language-Spec/spec/parameters/parameters-loose-ideas.md

 ##### Other

-Creation and state read and write only apply to object parameters, not to parameters that are procedures.
+Creation and state read and write only apply to object parameters, not to parameters that are commands.

 ### Public Inactive Nested Command `=` Command `Out` Parameter